In this article, you'll learn:

 What happens after I send the Credit Report Dispute Letter?

 The credit reporting agency must list the debt as disputed on your credit report.
 The credit reporting agency must also investigate the debt to see if you owe it.

 Under the Fair Credit Reporting Act, credit reporting agencies are supposed to complete their investigation within 30 days.
 But, the investigation may take longer in some circumstances.

 What if the credit reporting agencies don’t take the debt off my credit report, but it is still wrong?

 If the credit reporting agency decides that the information is correct, it will stay on your credit report.
-The credit reporting agencies are required to send you your results in writing.
+The credit reporting agencies are required to send you the results in writing.
 And, the credit reporting agency must list the debt as disputed.

 If you still believe the information is wrong, you can dispute the debt with the organization or person who reported the incorrect information.
 It is also a good idea to talk to a lawyer if a credit reporting agency does not remove a debt that you do not owe.